tonywu6/mdbookkit/docs/src/permalinks/more-ways-to-link.md

 ## Using URLs

 In some situations, you cannot link using paths, and must fallback to full URLs.
-For example, you would like to reuse your package's `README.md` as your book's home page, where the `README.md` is also published to crates.io, where path-based links will become invalid.
+For example, you may want to reuse your package's `README.md` for your book's home page, where the `README.md` is also published to crates.io, where path-based links will become invalid.